Advantages of quantum communication revealed by the reexamination of hyperbit theory limitations: Operational features

 where the possible dichotomic measurements output $s\in\{-1,+1\}$,

-Notice that the spectral decomposition of the measurement $B_{\vec{b}^\prime,A^\prime}$ leads to a different decomposition of the vector $\vec{y}_{\vec{b}^\prime,A^\prime}$ than the decomposition in Fig. \ref{fig:vectors} which is more similar to the one of the vector $\vec{x}_{\vec{a}}$.
+Notice that the spectral decomposition of the measurement $B_{\vec{b}^\prime,A^\prime}$ leads to a different decomposition of the vector $\vec{y}_{\vec{b}^\prime,A^\prime}$ than the decomposition in Fig. \ref{fig:vectors}, which is more similar to the one of the vector $\vec{x}_{\vec{a}}$.

-As regards the RHS of Eq.~\eqref{eq:equivalenceQH2} about the fragment of Hyperbit theory, we have
+As regards the RHS of Eq.~\eqref{eq:equivalenceQH2} about the fragment of hyperbit theory, we have

-It is clear from this scheme that Alice and Bob shared only a classical random variable $r$ with a vanishing expectation value and the communication is powered by the Hyperbit that Alice sends to Bob represented by a thicker output line.
-With a slight abuse of notation, we refer to the Alice operational procedure again with the label $\mathcal{A}$ where now she has two classical inputs and the hyperbit output:
+It is clear from this scheme that Alice and Bob shared only a classical random variable $r$ with a vanishing expectation value and the communication is powered by the hyperbit that Alice sends to Bob represented by a thicker output line.
+With a slight abuse of notation, we refer to the Alice operational procedure again with the label $\mathcal{A}$, where now she has two classical inputs and the hyperbit output:

 where we select as a shared copy the unbiased Alice's output such that $r^\prime =A$.
-Once Bob receives the hyperbit multiplied by the random copied variable $A\vec{x}_{\vec{a}}$ his strategy is fixed: the expectation value associated with the effect $\vec{y}_{\perp,\vec{b},A}$ inputs into a pre-established post process.
+Once Bob receives the hyperbit multiplied by the random copied variable $A\vec{x}_{\vec{a}}$ his strategy is fixed: the expectation value associated with the effect $\vec{y}_{\perp,\vec{b},A}$ inputs into a preestablished postprocess.
 All the protocols can be visualized as a point in the tetrahedron with vertices $f_i$ of Eq.~\eqref{eq:vertex_4hedron} as in Fig~\ref{fig:PWprotocols}. .
 As an example, we specialize in the PW protocol.
 Then Bob's strategy is the one presented in the PW protocol of Sec. \ref{sec:PWprotocol},

 where $\mathrm{PS}$ is the postprocessing of the outcomes once the probabilistic discarding operation is applied.
 In the PW protocol $\mathrm{PS}=f_q$, which is the probabilistic flip

 where the last term is the identity operation that can be equivalently represented by a solid vertical line.